-A: Employees who work at least 80 hours in a benefit year within the geographical boundaries of Minneapolis are covered under the Sick and Safe Time Ordinance.
+A: Employees who work at least 80 hours in a benefit year within the geographical boundaries of Minneapolis are covered under the Sick and Safe Time Ordinance, regardless of the location of the Employer.
 Employees who only drive through the city are not covered even though this occurs during an employee's work hours.
 An employee accrues sick and safe time hours only while physically located within Minneapolis and performing work for the employer.